behnamnikbakht/CPSC-67101/README.md

 But regarding the 6 basic emotions that are completely independent, In other dataset it got a very better accuracy (72%) which is about two times better than the text2emotion library.

+## Achievements up to 9th December
+1. performing tests for emotion recognition on audio and image separately using existing open source solutions.
+   1. the challenge with this part is to combine (fuse) the results, but no adequate dataset found for this.
+2. perform accuracy tests on one of the open source solutions for emotion recognition in tweets.
+3. implementation of an emotion recognition solution for texts (tweets)
+   1. choosing a dataset with lowest inter-dependency between classes.
+Because we are using Bayesian and dependency causes problems for it.
+The best classification uses 5 or 6 basic emotion categories.
+   2. performing multiple pre-processing techniques like tokenization, stop-words removal, stemming, and lemmatization based on wordnet.
+   3. implementing the train/predict by using Bayesian method on the output of pre-processing.
+   4. comparing the results with open-source tool that shows the accuracy at least two times better than the selected open-source tool.

+## Further Steps by 9th December:
+1. create a CLI to enable users to interact with the tool, or an API for programmers to integrate with this solution.
+2. I will implement and compare 3 approaches and test them in terms of accuracy, speed, FP/TN or Precision/Recall, and their performance on "not" condition that the meaning (and might be emotion) will be reversed:
+   1. Apply Bayesian model on the output (features) generated by 2-gram segmentation.
+In this way for example, "I am not happy" will be converted to a set of 2-grams {I am, am not, not happy}, and then the Bayesian model is applied on them.
+   2. SVM or similar models that are using a kind of distance or similarity metric.
+For this technique, tokens are normalized by TF/IDF.
+The input features might be regular tokens or 2-grams features.
+   3. Apply changes on tokenization and lemmatization, so that "I am not happy" will be tokenized as 3 tokens {I, am, not happy}.
+3. Compare the results of the part 2 for different cases on real-case tweets.

 ## References
 [1] Du, S., Tao, Y., &#38; Martinez, A. M. (2014).
 Compound facial expressions of emotion.
 Proceedings of the National Academy of Sciences, 111(15), E1454–E1462. https://doi.org/10.1073/PNAS.1322355111